stefan-hoeck/idris2-pack/CONTRIBUTING.md

   for this purpose.
 * `Pack.Config.Types.Config_`: This represents user-defined settings,
-  either read from one or more `pack.toml` files or directly from command line options.
+  either read from one or more `pack.toml` files or directly from command-line options.
 See the API docs for an explanation why we need the two parameters.
 Most of the time, we work with `Config`, and alias for `Config_ I Commit`, where all fields are mandatory and package commits have been fully resolved.